eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-spaa.md

 		* Very well versed with ADT, ORU, ORM and document exchange messages specification
 		*  data interchange formats like JSON and XML
 		* Django, Ruby on Rails, Flask
+		* Must have experience with working on few technologies such as spring framework, SpringBoot, SpringMVC, JPA, MyBatis, Tomcat, Nginx
+		* Knowledge of authentication protocols such as basic and digest authentication, SAML, LDAP, and OAuth.
 		* In-Memory caching technologies, such as memcached or Redis
 		* Cutting edge C++ knowledge (C++17, C++20)
 		* stream pipelines and all sorts of datastores (SQL, NoSQL, triplestores, wide column, graph)